konex5/pymdot11_doc/docs/content/mindfull/index.rst

 furthermore frustrating to understand that the *difficult* and *interesting* systems are anyway limited due to **entanglement entropy** when eigenvalues are too close to degeneracy.
-Those **hard manybody systems** are mainly chaotic studies question.
+Those **hard manybody systems** are anyway chaotic studies question.

 However, I found the high performance computing coding, the **HPC** problem of DMRG, quite challenging.
 I wanted to implement a **quantum